 Furthermore, Space BD has expertise in new business and project creation to explore new possibilities of space utilization and open up Space to other industry sectors.
 Since its foundation in 2017, Space BD has been pursuing its mission to accelerate the industrialization of Space by incubating various businesses around "Space."
 Their business activities include leadership training program based on the training program for astronauts, and capacity-building in developing countries.
 The company will continue to expand the scope of the space industry around the world.

-Space BD is selected for
+Space BD selected for

 JAXA’s first commercial service initiative!

-Space BD is selected for the second consecutive
+Space BD selected for

-time for JAXA’s commercial service operator!
+JAXA’s second commercial service initiative!

 Space BD runs the first Japanese platform website “Space for space” for space utilization!